-This course covers most of the well known analog to digital conversion schemes.
+Covers most of the well known analog to digital conversion schemes.
 These include the flash, folding, multi-step and pipeline Nyquist rate, architectures.
 Oversampling converters are also discussed.
 Practical design work is a significant part of this course.
 Students design and model complete converters.
+Projects are overseen/graded by faculty and may also involve mentoring by representatives from external organizations.
 CourseProfile (ATLAS)